Start a great career

 Orientation Year

-Are you about to graduate or did you graduate from a Dutch institution or from a top 200 university abroad in the past three years and considering to start a career in the Netherlands?
-Then it is important to know that this may require a different type of residency permit than the one you currently have.
+Are you about to graduate or did you graduate?
 If you’re an EEA or Swiss citizen, you’re free to live and work in the Netherlands by default.
-If you’re a non-EEA citizen and you’ve completed your studies or research project in the Netherlands, you may be eligible to apply for the ‘orientation year’ residency permit.
+If you’re a non-EEA citizen and you’ve completed your studies or research project in the Netherlands in the past 3 years, you are eligible to apply for the ‘orientation year’ residency permit.
+This permit is valid for one year and allows you to find a job as a knowledge migrant in the Netherlands or to start your own business.
+This residence permit gives you free access to the Dutch labour market.

 Finding a job in a different country